 Regular layers are just the simplest way to map out your points and bring in sets of data.
 They allow you to map out anything with an address and section off your internal data.
 You may want to upload a set of competitor data to map out their locations and attach their sales data to see their performance in comparison to you.
 You can also map out all your employees so that you can see where they are in relation to your potential sites.
 What you do with layers depends on what you want to accomplish.

 Candidates improve your ability to approve or reject locations and allows you to put a location through several steps of an approval process.
 Start making a candidate layer by right-clicking the map and select Add as Candidate or click Add New Layer in the Layers panel and make sure that Candidate Layer is checked off.
 These layers are typically used to map out potential new sites that will be tracked over the course of months or years.

-Your candidates are categorized by colour, so it's easy to keep track of what stage a location is currently at.
+Your candidates are categorized by colour to make it easy to keep track of what stage a location is currently at.

 💪 Power User Tips

-- Learn all about how Candidate layers work in our docs here.
+Learn all about how Candidate layers work here.

 Typically Contribution layers are used to track and display metrics such as total sales or the percentage of customers coming from different DAs or Block groups.
 All your customer information is tied to different stores, so you can track how far people are actually coming from.
 The different columns in the excel file that you upload would hold any metrics you want displayed on the map as well as the unique ID, and address.

 What results is a heat map of the different DAs that contain your customers.
 Darker red DAs or block groups indicate a larger contribution to that specific location.
 In this case the total money spent is being displayed in text and through the heat map.